apache/activemq-artemis/docs/user-manual/en/flow-control.md

 settings that specifies an upper bound on an address size in bytes.
 Once this upper bound is reach Artemis will start rejecting AMQP messages.
 This limit is the max-size-bytes-reject-threshold and is by default set to -1 (or no limit).
-This is additional parameter allows a kind of soft and hard limit, in normal circumstances the broker will utilize the max-size-bytes parameter using using flow control to put back pressure on the client, but will protect the broker by rejecting messages once the address size is reached.
+This is additional parameter allows a kind of soft and hard limit, in normal circumstances the broker will utilize the max-size-bytes parameter using flow control to put back pressure on the client, but will protect the broker by rejecting messages once the address size is reached.

 ### Rate limited flow control